 Be consistent with prior art to the extent practicable.

-Be useful across disciplines, including engineering, law, media, public discourse.
+Be useful across disciplines, including engineering, law, media, and public discourse.

 Be clear and cogent and, as such, it should avoid or define ambiguous terms.

-The document contains updates that reflect lessons learned from various stakeholder discussions, as well as from research projects conducted in Europe and the United States by the AdaptIVe Project and by the Crash Avoidance Metrics Partnership (CAMP) Automated Vehicle Research (AVR) Consortium, respectively.
+The document reflects lessons learned from various stakeholder discussions, as well as from research projects conducted in Europe and the United States by the AdaptIVe Project and by the Crash Avoidance Metrics Partnership (CAMP) Automated Vehicle Research (AVR) Consortium, respectively.

-Italicized terms used in this Recommended Practice are also defined herein.
-Bracketed text within a term name indicates optional inclusion when using term (i.e., braketed text may be unncessary, given the usage context).
+Italicized terms used in this document are also defined herein.
+Bracketed text within a term name indicates optional inclusion when using the term (i.e., bracketed text may be unnecessary, given the usage context).